Tobias0110/EVN_Kaifa_ESP_MQTT/README.md

 5. After start up the system switches the serial interface to MBus mode (2400 baud, even parity) and waits for data packets.

 To boot the ESP with your settings, reset the microcontroller.
-The following settings fields can be configured.
+All the settings fields that can be configured are listed in the table below.

 | Field name | Default value | Description |
 | :--- | :--- | :--- |